Kuari Pass Trek

 Drive distance: 263 km | Drive Duration: 9-10 hours | Drop off point: Live Free Hostel, Rishikesh | Drop off Time: 7 pm

 You are expected to be back in Rishikesh by 7 p.m.
-This transport cost has to be borne by trekkers and paid directly to the driver.
 Cost of the cab: Rs.
-9,000 per vehicle, shared among 5–6 trekkers and Rs.
-13,000 for a Tempo Traveler (This includes the 1000 extra from Auli to Dhak)
+1,300 per trekker.
+(This includes the extra charges from Auli to Dhak).
+Please pre-book your transport through the dashboard before your trek.

 Please note: The trek itinerary can change in case of extreme weather such as rainfall and snowfall.
 The section of Gorson Bugyal becomes inaccessible which is why we need to re-route.